Vegan Macros Meal Plans

 Performance First

-I think it’s best to approach IIFYM with performance in mind first, rather than appearance, so as to maintain a healthy relationship with food; to really think of food as something that can empower you, give you energy and build a strong body, while still allowing for enjoyment.
+I think it’s best to approach tracking calories and macros with performance and health in mind first, rather than appearance, so as to maintain a healthy relationship with food; to really think of food as something that can empower you, give you energy and build a strong body, while still allowing for enjoyment.

 I want this to be something that’s sustainable long-term, so I’m not doing anything extreme or too strict.
 I’m eating the same foods as before, just in different proportions and at the right amounts.
 It feels good.